MIND YOUR LIVER. IT NEEDS YOU. ™

 Research shows young adults, especially women and racialized patients, are more likely to be dismissed or misdiagnosed.
 That delay can cost time, trust, and lives.

-Researchers are pushing for earlier, easier, and more routine liver screening—especially for younger people.
-The goal?
-Detect liver problems before they become liver disease.
+Researchers are pushing for earlier, easier, and more routine liver screening. especially for younger people.
+The goal is to detect liver problems before they become liver disease.

 Instead of one-size-fits-all testing, future checkups may factor in lifestyle, mental health, genetics, and early metabolic changes to assess risk with more accuracy